dotknyl/knyl-blog/src/pages/blog/ci-cd-for-my-small-projects-by-using-github-actions.md

 ---
 layout: "../../layouts/PostLayout.astro"
 title: "CI/CD for My Own Projects: Ain't nobody got time for manual deployment, amirite?"
-description: "I'm often hesitant to deploy my own projects due to the time-consuming and error-prone process.
-By migrating to GitHub Actions CI/CD, I can save time, reduce errors, and focus on project development..."
+description: "As a dev, I usually don't like to deploy my own projects 'cause the whole process takes a lot of time and there's always the risk of messing things up.
+But ever since I switched to GitHub Actions CI/CD, I've been able to save time, cut down on errors, and concentrate on the real deal - developing my projects. "
 heroImage: "/blog/ci-cd-for-my-own-projects-ain-t-nobody-got-time-for-manual-deployment-amirite/github-actions.png"
 pubDate: "Apr 21 2023"
 ---
 ## Introducing

-As a developer, I'm often hesitant to deploy small projects due to the time-consuming and error-prone process.
-By migrating to GitHub Actions CI/CD, I can save time, reduce errors, and focus on project development.
-Automation of build, test, and deployment streamlines my workflow and ensures quick and efficient deployment, giving me peace of mind.
+As a dev, I usually don't like to deploy my own projects 'cause the whole process takes a lot of time and there's always the risk of messing things up.
+But ever since I switched to GitHub Actions CI/CD, I've been able to save time, cut down on errors, and concentrate on the real deal - developing my projects.
+Automating the build, test, and deployment of my projects makes everything easier and faster, so I can get my work out there as soon as possible and worry less about the deployment process.

 ![Legacy](/blog/ci-cd-for-my-own-projects-ain-t-nobody-got-time-for-manual-deployment-amirite/legacy.png)
 ## GitHub Actions